ABOUT RAW FOOTAGE

 Every time we start and stop our cameras on a wedding day (there are usually up to 4 cameras rolling at any one time) a new file is created on our media cards.
 That data is then copied to a volume (hard-drive) throughout the day to create redundancy and backup your precious footage.
 The only thing is that by the end of our 10-12 hour filming day there are literally thousands of individual files and you would have to watch all of them individually.

-The amazing thing is that they total up to an average of 300-400 GB per wedding!
-What's more incredible is that after we edit your wedding the size of your overall project balloons to about 600-800 GB.
-Additionally, when the files come out of our camera they are in a format that requires special, professional software to view and manipulate.
-So unless you are an adept video professional or encoder and have similar, expensive equipment to what we use you likely won't be able to view them.
+The amazing thing is that they total up to an average of 700 GB per wedding!
+What's more incredible is that after we edit your wedding the size of your overall project balloons to about 1-2 terabytes!
+Additionally, when the files come out of our camera they are in a format that may require special software to view and manipulate.
 Also, many parts of the day were shot with multiple cameras from different angles so all of these files showing the same thing from a different perspective would also have to be watched separately as well.
 This is why we offer "documentary edits" of your ceremony, first dance, parents' dances and toasts.
 This allows you to view these parts of the day in their entirety as if they were being broadcast on live TV with all of the angles cut together for optimum viewing.
 The quality is very nice, too.

 Thanks for reading :-)